linkfrg/ignis/docs/dbus.rst

 D-Bus
 ============

-There are some classes that can help you with intercating with D-Bus
+There are several classes that can help you interact with D-Bus.

 .. autoclass:: ignis.dbus.DBusService
     :members: